-Why put up with bad photos when a few minutes of thought and a couple dollars of equipment can give you excellent results.
+Why do ID pictures look bad when a few minutes of thought and a couple dollars of equipment can give you excellent results?
 You can look like a real pro!

 1. No Backdrop